 - Give the new webhook a name. (e.g. PagerDuty)

-A sample rule will be created in the Rules section called
+A sample action will be created in the Actions section called

-PagerDuty Example Rule.
-To configure rule details click the Edit > link.
+PagerDuty Example Action.
+To configure action details click the Edit > link.

 - Click Choose A Job to select a job to run when the rule matches.

 pd_incident_idoption to the PagerDuty incident ID extracted from the event

 triggerevent types.
 See Webhook Types (opens new window) for a list of PagerDuty event types.

 Use the suggestion drop-downs to chose from common PagerDuty event fields